rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#3.md

 - **(5 points)** Consistent header layout with necessary information like branding and user navigation across all the pages.
 [RSS-ECOMM-3_21](./Sprint3/RSS-ECOMM-3_21.md) 📐
 - **(5 points)** User Profile link or button in the header, enabling navigation to User Profile page.
 [RSS-ECOMM-3_22](./Sprint3/RSS-ECOMM-3_22.md) ➡️

+### Penalties for Cross-Check Criteria (70 points - Total): ❌

+1. **Absence of Responsive Application Design (20 points):** If the application does not provide a responsive layout suitable for various devices and screen sizes, a penalty of 20 points will be applied. 📱🖥️🛑

+2. **Errors in the Console (20 points):** Except for request errors, console errors, including favicon error, will result in a penalty of 20 points.
+Ensure your code is debugged and free of unnecessary errors for a smooth user experience. 🐛🔍🛑

+3. **Usage of Data from commercetools-sunrise-data (30 points):** If a project is found to be using data directly from `commercetools-sunrise-data`, a penalty of 30 points will be applied.
+The intent is to encourage developers to use unique data sources and avoid ready-made datasets. 📊❌🛑

+Please note that these penalties will be deducted from the final score.
+Strive for high-quality, error-free code and a responsive, user-friendly design for the best outcome. 🌟🏆💪

 ### Mentor Evaluation Criteria (60 points - Total): 👨‍🏫

 1. **Code Review Participation (10 points):** Students actively participate in code reviews, providing constructive feedback and suggestions to their peers. 🗣️